 About Hand, Wrist, and Elbow Surgery at Marin General Hospital

-Our hand surgeon is Dr. Thomas Kim.
-Dr. Kim cares for a broad range of patients, ranging from laborers with repetitive motion injuries, to arthritic seniors, to new mothers with “mommy’s wrist”, to youngsters with sports injuries.
-Fellowship trained in hand surgery, Dr. Kim operates mostly minimally invasively, through small incisions, using local anesthetic where possible.
-He performs most of his procedures on an outpatient basis that does not require an overnight stay in the hospital.
+Our hand surgeons care for a broad range of patients, ranging from laborers with repetitive motion injuries, to arthritic seniors, to new mothers with “mommy’s wrist”, to youngsters with sports injuries.
 Learn more about when you should consider being seen for carpal tunnel syndrome or arthritis, by watching the below videos: